-AdSense and Ad Manager are two cornerstone’s of Google’s publisher-facing tool-set.
-Both help site owners earn money from ads on their websites, but they are wildly different tools with far less overlap that some realise.
+AdSense and Ad Manager are the two cornerstones of Google’s publisher-facing toolset.
+Both programmes help site owners earn money from ads on their websites, but they are wildly different tools with far less overlap than some realise.
 Understanding the differences between Ad Manager and AdSense, together with the strengths and weaknesses of each allows publishers to use the right tool for the right job, which is vital when trying to optimise their ad revenue.
-Let’s start with the basics before moving on to more interesting use-cases.
+Let’s start with the basics before moving on to more interesting use cases.

 What is AdSense?

 Google AdSense is technically an Ad Network, although one that is quite different to any other Ad Network.
 Since it’s launch in 2003, AdSense has been helping websites of all sizes to earn money by serving ads on their websites.
 It’s biggest strengths are a combination of a huge number of advertisers (through Google Ads – formerly AdWords) and being incredibly easy to set-up and manage for publishers.

 An online advertising network or Ad Network is a company that connects advertisers to websites that want to host advertisements.
 The key function of an Ad Network is an aggregation of ad supply from publishers and matching it with advertiser's demand.
 Wikipedia